fastify/fastify-express/README.md

 You will need to add `"types": ["@fastify/express"]` to your tsconfig.json file when using `require` to import the plugin.

-## Middlewares alternatives
+## Middleware alternatives

-Fastify offers some alternatives to the most commonly used middlewares, following, you can find a list.
+Fastify offers some alternatives to the most commonly used middleware:

 | Express Middleware | Fastify Plugin |
 | ------------- |---------------|